Thailand in December – Weather, Best Places & Tips 2026

 Sample 10-Day Thailand Itinerary for December

-This plan gives you a bit of everything: culture, nature, beach.
-It works well for couples, or first-timers.
+This plan gives you a bit of everything: culture, nature, and beach.
+It works well for couples or first-timers.
 Families should have a look at the Thailand itineraries I put together here.

 Days 1-3: Bangkok